angular/protractor/docs/faq.md

 There are several ways that Protractor can time out - see the [Timeouts](/docs/timeouts.md) reference for full documentation.

-Why both Karma and Protractor?
+What's the difference between [Karma](karma-runner.github.io) and Protractor?
 When do I use which?
 ---------------------------------------------------

 Karma is a great tool for unit testing, and Protractor is intended for